quintoandar/butterfree/WORKFLOW.md

 git add another
 git commit -m "second commit"

-# rebase against master to pull in any changes that have been made
+# rebase against staging to pull in any changes that have been made
 # since you started your feature branch.
 git fetch
-git rebase origin/master
+git rebase origin/staging

 # push your local changes up to the remote
 git push